Get insider access

 Best Apple Headphones

 While Apple is best known for laptops, smartphones, and tablets, they also make sleek headphones with a minimalist design.
-Their headphones are geared toward people who already use Apple products, and they fit into the Apple ecosystem seamlessly.
+Their headphones are geared toward people who already use Apple products and fit seamlessly into the Apple ecosystem.
 Their lineup isn't very extensive, and they have limited functionality on Android, but they effectively deliver the simple yet premium user experience that Apple is known for.

 Updates